Cookbook reviews: A Sherry and a Little Plate of Tapas review

 Picture the scene.
 You’ve built up a good appetite after a hard day of doing nothing on the hot sands of some beach somewhere south of Valencia.
 Of course, you’ve had a few too many chilled red wines at lunch.
 You’ve slept away the afternoon and it’s now well into the evening.
 Around the corner from your hotel, down a poorly-lit back street that you’ve accidentally wandered down you chance upon a little bar.
 You step over the dog asleep on the doorstep and enter the most magical world of cold beer and delightful little tapas dishes.

 I’m writing this at the end of January.
 Yes, we’re still in lockdown, but let’s forget that for a moment.
-I’m thinking back to my Spanish holiday, and dishes of Anchovies on lightly toasted bread, grilled Prawns with garlic, preserved lemon and parsley, Razor Clams cooked a la plancha, deep-fried Squid….
+I’m thinking back to my Spanish holiday, and dishes of Anchovies on lightly toasted bread, grilled prawns with garlic, preserved lemon and parsley, razor clams cooked a la plancha, deep-fried squid….

 The sheer beauty of A Sherry & A Little Plate of Tapas is that the book allows you to easily recreate those lovely little seafood recipes, turning your kitchen into your favourite Spanish tapas bar.
 You’re on holiday again – in your own kitchen.